Informo/specs/content/information-distribution/source.md

 ## Change of Matrix user

-A source might have to change the Matrix user it uses to publish information at some points in its life time.
+A source or subsource might have to change the Matrix user it uses to publish information at some points in its life time.
 This can happen for many reason: the homeserver it was registered on went down, or got compromised, or got isolated from the rest of the federation...

-In such an event, the source **must** publish a new registration event from its new Matrix user with the `prev_id` key having its previous user's ID as its value.
+In such an event, the source or subsource **must** publish a new registration event from its new Matrix user with the `prev_id` key having its previous user's ID as its value.

 This key **must** be used by client implementations to link the previous user to the new one, considering both as the same entity.
-An empty string simply means that the source didn't previously use another Matrix account to publish information.
+A missing `prev_id` key or an empty string simply means that the source or subsource didn't previously use another Matrix account to publish information.

-Trust authorities certifying the source as trustworthy **must** update their list of trusted entity by removing the previous user from it, and adding the new one to it.
+If the entity is a source (and not a subsource), trust authorities certifying it as trustworthy **must** update their list of trusted entities by removing the previous user from it, and adding the new one to it.
 The signature associated with the new user **must** be generated from the new user's registration event.
 Client implementations **should** consider a trust authority not updating its list with the source's new user as if it stopped trusting it.

-Client implementations **can** warn users reading articles published by a source's previous user that this user isn't active anymore, and might get compromised at some point.
+Client implementations **can** warn users reading articles published by a source's or subsource's previous user that this user isn't active anymore, and might get compromised at some point.

 ## Localisation